farovictor/bifrost/README.md

 The `--target` flag on `issue` refers to the service ID provided when calling `service-add`.
+Use `--rate-limit` to specify the maximum requests per minute allowed for the issued key.

 ```bash
 # register a root key